andrewdefilippis/aws-lambda/Functions/README.md

 > Respond with the ingested event.

 ### Level 2
-These Functions require more in-depth knowledge of supporting AWS Services.
+These Functions require more in-depth knowledge of other AWS Services.

 **ses_inbound_forwarder-python**
 > Forward emails that are delivered to SES Inbound to an email address you choose.